-Freshwater life if disappearing from the Planet at a truly alarming rate.
-Since 1970, there has been an 83% decline in the populations of monitored freshwater species (WWF 2018).
+Freshwater life is disappearing from the planet at a truly alarming rate.
+Since 1970, there has been an 84% decline in the populations of monitored freshwater species (WWF 2020).
 In spite of this, targeted action to conserve freshwater biodiversity is currently limited, as is funding and capacity.
-Yet there exists a huge community of companies and individuals involved and interested in the freshwater fish-keeping and angling sectors, as well as a large number of public aquaria.
+Yet there exists a huge community of companies and individuals involved and interested in the freshwater fishkeeping and angling sectors, as well as a large number of public aquaria.
 Until now, little to no emphasis has been placed on bringing all these actors together, along with conservationists, scientists and the philanthropic community to try to tackle the freshwater biodiversity crisis.
-It is this paradox, between the appeal of freshwater fish and their critical conservation status which is the inspiration behind Shoal.
+It is this paradox, between the appeal of freshwater fish and their critical conservation status, which is the inspiration behind SHOAL.